 - Text Field A single line text field for short text input

 - Select Menu A menu pre-populated with choices.
-User selectes ONE
+User selects ONE

-- Radio Menu User can select ONE of the predfined option values you provide via selection of a button styled input
+- Radio Menu User can select ONE of the predefined option values you provide via selection of a button styled input

 - Multi Select Allows the user to select MULTIPLE pre-defined choices by using CMD-CLICK.

 - Checkbox Menu Allows user to select MULTIPLE pre-defined choices by simple on/off checkboxes